Career Experience Coordinator/Teacher

 "If you help enough people get what they want, you will get what you want out of life."
 Zig Ziglar

 I received my Bachelors degree at South Dakota State University in Business Economics and my Masters at the University of Minnesota in Marketing Education.
 I have been teaching and managing programs full time at Thomas Edison High School since 1999.
 Prior to Thomas Edison, I worked as a sales representative for ten years and for the Minneapolis Regional Chamber of Commerce for six years implementing and managing the Voyager: Direction for Learning and Careers Leadership model.

-My current responsibilities at Thomas Edison are to develop business partnerships for the school and to manage the following four programs and assist with the High Tech Girls and High Tech Boys programs.
-All programs are designed to help Thomas Edison students achieve their mission and vision, which are:
+My current responsibilities at Thomas Edison are to prepare students for the "World of Work" and their post-secondary aspirations by partnering with our local businesses, community volunteers and non-profit programs to help Edison students achieve their mission and vision, which are:

 Mission: All students will graduate with the skills necessary to excel in their post secondary aspirations; and

 Vision: Through innovation and personal empowerment, the Edison community will partner with our students, igniting a passion for lifelong learning, instilling the ideals of international mindedness, leading our students to succeed at Edison and beyond.

 The programs and classes that I work with are:

 (1) Voyager: Direction for Learning & Careers Program: two-year leadership program that prepares today’s students to be tomorrow’s skilled workers by combining high school and post-secondary instruction with career-oriented, on-the-job experience.
 Students have the opportunity to attend site visits at local businesses, hear from guest instructors, and network at business luncheons with the Minneapolis Regional Chamber of Commerce members (95% of Voyager students graduate from Edison and attend post-secondary options)